Audit regime

 After major accounting scandals in the United States that became publicly visible in 2001 and 2002, and the controversies about various ways of claiming carbon credits under the Kyoto Protocol, there has been increasing attention paid to audit regimes in the English speaking world.
 This has often focused on bringing United States standards up to the level of much stricter United Kingdom or European Union standards, which are of more recent origins.

+International standards

+Modern audit regimes often reference internationally recognized frameworks for transparency and verification.